xFooFoo/Tetris/README.md

 Manual down-move: 1 point

 ### **Controls:**
-- Left/Right/Down Arrow - moves left/right/down
+- Left/Right/Down Arrow: moves block left/right/down by one block
-- Z - left rotation
+- Z: left rotation
-- X/Up Arrow - right rotation
+- X/Up Arrow: right rotation
-- C - hold
+- C: holds a block
-- Space - hard drop
+- Space: hard drop
+- P: pauses the game
+- Any key: restarts the game when the game is over

 ### **Features to add:**
 - T-spin (don't really know how to do a T-spin myself in the game)